Netflix/metaflow-docs/docs/production/scheduling-metaflow-flows/scheduling-with-argo-workflows.md

     DeploymentInfoFlow()
 ```

-When `argo-workflows create` is called, `deployment_info` is evaluated which captures your user name and the time of deployment.
+When `argo-workflows create` is called, `deployment_info` is evaluated which captures your username and the time of deployment.
 This information remains constant on Argo Workflows, although the user may override the default value.

 The `context` object is passed to any function defined in Parameter.
 It contains various fields related to the flow being deployed.
 By relying on the values passed in context, you can create generic deploy-time functions that can be reused by multiple flows.